SHORT STORIES

 Si

-A wide-ranging fictional portrait of life in postwar America by an acclaimed New Yorker short story writer and #1 New York Times–bestselling novelist.
-Irwin Shaw was a star of the New Yorker’s fiction pages in the 1930s and ’40s.
+From the O. Henry Award–winning author of Rich Man, Poor Man, a collection of short stories revealing a wide-ranging portrait of life in postwar America.
+New York Times–bestselling author Irwin Shaw was a star of the New Yorker's fiction pages in the 1930s and '40s.
 His prose helped shape the landscape of post-war fiction, and his work drew from a remarkable life that spanned from American football fields to European battlefields, Broadway to Hollywood, Depression-era saloons to the McCarthy hearings.
-Among these sixty-three stories are iconic works such as “The Eighty-Yard Run,” a tale of an American dream crippled on Black Monday, and “Main Currents in American Thought,” in which a hack radio copywriter is tormented by the glitz of show business.
-Through the decades, Shaw’s writing —as demonstrated in these pages—maintains the clear-eyed moral purpose, rich in wit and startling insight, of a tough kid with a philosopher’s soul.
-This ebook features an illustrated biography of Irwin Shaw including rare images and never-before-seen documents from the author’s estate.
+Among these sixty-three stories are iconic works such as "The Eighty-Yard Run," a tale of an American dream crippled on Black Monday, and "Main Currents in American Thought," in which a hack radio copywriter is tormented by the glitz of show business.
+Through the decades, Shaw's writing —as demonstrated in these pages—maintains the clear-eyed moral purpose, rich in wit and startling insight, of a tough kid with a philosopher's soul.
+"Shaw remains a genial, seductive storyteller, especially adept with money matters and comfy milieus." — Kirkus Reviews "[Shaw] always writes immensely readable books." — The New York Times This ebook features an illustrated biography of Irwin Shaw including rare images and never-before-seen documents from the author's estate.

 Otros libros del autor